 - Within the scope of what they can manage, the local population is expected to become actively involved and contribute to the project by providing labour or making a very small financial contribution.
 This increases the target group's identification with the project and boosts their motivation and their own efforts. - The projects should be structured on the basis of "help to self-help."
-The funding requested should be regarded as a form of start-up capital to get the project up and running and reinforce and support the efforts of the target group. - The results of the project should have a lasting and sustainable effect and be planned in a way that, once completed, allows the local population to continue the project without external support.
+The funds requested should act as a sort of booster to get the project up and running and through which the efforts of the target group are reinforced and supported. - The results of the project should have a lasting and sustainable impact and be planned in a way that, once completed, allows the local population to continue the project without external support.